esteemayo/burger/README.md

 3. Browse the menu and add items to your cart
 4. Click on the "Checkout" button to place an order
 5. Enter your payment information and complete the order

+## Authentication and Authorization

+This application uses Next-Auth for authentication and authorization.
+Users can login using their username and password, and are redirected to the home page after successful authentication.
+The NEXTAUTH_SECRET environment variable is used to secure the authentication process.